 If yes, then please read on...

-The previous cloze test pages gave you valuable information and solid advice to help you improve your cloze score.*
+The other cloze test pages in this site give you valuable information and solid advice to help you improve your cloze score.

 However, if you get less than eight correct, I would recommend more practice.